 The Assembly listened to him patiently.
-Then it suggested (gently, it seems to me) that Rev. Adam behave in a similar fashion by demonstrating “that exercise of Christian charity, towards those who differ from him in their views of this matter, which is exercised toward himself: and that he be carefully guarded against disturbing the peace of the church on this head.”
+Then it urged (gently, it seems to me) Rev. Adam to behave in a similar fashion by exercising “that exercise of Christian charity, towards those who differ from him in their views of this matter, which is exercised toward himself: and that he be carefully guarded against disturbing the peace of the church on this head.”

 You can probably guess how well Rev. Adam followed that advice:

-“Debarred from the Lord’s Table” means that Rev. Adam refused to administer communion to his parishioners who disagreed with him about Watts’ hymns.
+Emphasis added.
+“Debarred from the Lord’s Table” means that Rev. Adam refused to administer communion to parishioners who disagreed with him about Watts’ hymns.
 It is hard to imagine a more radical punishment in a Presbyterian church short of, I don’t know, burning dissenters at the stake.

 Rev. Adam didn’t mince words.
 He verbally abused his Psalmody opponents in ways that would make even some partisan politicians cringe.
 He called them weak, ignorant, envious, and profane, compared them to swine, said they bore the mark of the beast and that they were sacrilegious robbers, hypocrites, and blasphemers.
-It makes Newt Gingrich’s instruction to his House colleagues circa 1986 to refer to members of the opposing party as “traitors” and the “enemy” seem almost collegial, doesn’t it?
+It makes Newt Gingritch’s instruction to his House colleagues circa 1986 to call members of the opposing party “traitors” and the “enemy” seem almost collegial by comparison.

 In 1789, several formal charges were brought against Rev. Rankin before the Presbytery to which his church belonged.
 One charge was that he had refused communion to persons who approved Watts’ psalmody.
 Apparently attempting to dodge a trial, he made a two-year trip to London.
-When he returned, his views unchanged (of course), his case was tried in April 1792.
-Rev. Adam simply withdrew from the Presbytery, taking with him a majority of his congregation.
+When he returned, his views unchanged, his case was tried in April 1792.
+Rev. Adam just withdrew from the Presbytery, taking with him a majority of his congregation.

-He then affiliated with the Associate Reformed Church, although that also ended badly.
+He then affiliated with the Associate Reformed Church, although the honeymoon was brief.
 Rev. Davidson wrote that Rev. Adam “was on no better terms with the Associate Reformed than he had been with the Presbyterians; and his pugnacious propensities brought on at last a judicial investigation.”
 In 1818, he was suspended from the ministry.
 He and his congregation simply declared themselves independent.

 I find myself wishing he had made it to Jerusalem just to see what happened.
 Of course, there is no telling what additional trouble we might now have in the Middle East if he had done so.

-Rev. Adam’s widow eventually moved to Maury County, Tennessee along with her sons Samuel and Adam Rankin Jr. She died there, and her tombstone in the Greenwood Cemetery in Columbia reads simply “Martha Rankin, consort of A. Rankin of Lexington, KY.”
+Rev. Adam’s widow moved to Maury County, Tennessee along with her sons Samuel and Adam Rankin Jr. She died there.
+Her tombstone in the Greenwood Cemetery in Columbia reads simply “Martha Rankin, consort of A. Rankin of Lexington, KY.”
 It was probably no picnic, being a planet in Rev. Adam’s solar system.

 Moving on to the next issue …